W R Burner (Minister of the Gospel)

 Daniel Webster: Moral habits cannot be safely trusted nor any government be secure which is not supported by moral habits.
 Ronald Reagan: If we ever forget that we are one nation under God then we will be a nation gone under.

 These are voices of the past reflecting on the need for continued moral upbringing based on God's Word; living one's life in a godly manner, that a nation might prosper and be spiritually sound, not falling into a spoiled generation concept.

 King Solomon wrote: Take (catch) us the foxes, the little foxes that spoil the vines; for our cities have tender grapes (Song of Solomon 2:15).
-A Bible commentary noted: The little foxes brought havoc in ancient vineyards; representing the little things in human relationships that weaken previously strong spiritual bonds, a plea for relationships that does not allow such.
+It was noted that the little foxes brought havoc in ancient vineyards; representing the little things in human relationships that weaken previously strong spiritual bonds, and a plea for relationships that does not allow such.

 Noah H. Mack stated: Those who have been watchful to safeguard our heritage have not been watchful enough; allowing the little foxes to creep into the vineyard, having become so numerous and big, that they can no longer be driven out by ordinary methods, for they well-nigh have possession of the vineyard.

 Scripture reveals how faith can lose out in one generation (a spoiled generation): They (Israel) forsook the Lord God of their fathers, which brought them out of the land of Egypt, and followed after other gods, the gods of the people that were round about them, and bowed themselves to them, and provoked the Lord to anger (Judges 2:12).

 Many lands are allowing corruption to be planted in the land; forsaking the God of their creation, being fostered in ungodliness rather than godly ways.
 A spoiled generation is like a spoiled child wanting to have its own way.